 1. Set oven to 350F and line two baking sheets with parchment paper or a silpat.
 Sift the flour, ginger, cinnamon, ground cloves, salt, and baking powder into a large bowl.

 2. Whisk the dry ingredients together and then set aside.

 3. Add the room temperature butter, brown sugar and molasses to the bowl or your stand mixer fitted with a paddle attachment, or a large bowl if you’re using a hand mixer.

 4. Beat together until creamed and fully incorporated.

 5. Beat in an egg and the vanilla then scrape the bowl down and whisk once more.

 6. Add the dry mixture in and beat on low until JUST combined.
 Use a spatula to fold in any errant butter or flour.

-7. Roll roughly one and a half inch balls of the cookie dough in your clean palms.
+7. Use a cookie scoop to evenly portion the cookie dough then roll roughly one and a half inch balls of the cookie dough in your clean palms.

-8. Roll the dough in cinnamon sugar (optional).
-Place on parchment-lined baking sheet at least two inches apart.
+8. Roll the cookie dough balls in cinnamon sugar (optional).
+Place on parchment paper lined baking sheet at least two inches apart.
 You can flatten the balls of dough with a measuring cup if you like thinner cookies.
 Otherwise they will spread a bit but still retain some height.
-Bake at 350F for about 12 minutes and then allow to cool on the baking sheet.
+Bake at 350F for about 12 minutes and then allow to cool on the cookie sheet.

 Pro Tips for this recipe